 Estimated Reading Time: 5 Minutes

-As more and more data major breaches are announced, it’s not surprising that consumers are left wondering “how does this keep happening?”
+As more and more major data breaches are announced, it’s not surprising that consumers are left wondering “how does this keep happening?”
 Which is a fair question.
 But businesses like yours should be asking the more important question: what exactly are you doing to protect consumer’s personally identifiable information from data leaks, breaches, and unauthorized use/access?
 As we’ve learned from other major data breaches, the immediate damage of those attacks, on the surface, appear to be strictly monetary; however, there are much larger, long-lasting effects which can wreak additional havoc on businesses.
 According to a Forbes Insights report, 46% of companies suffered damage to their reputation and brand value because of a cybersecurity breach.

 At Generali Global Assistance (GGA), we believe it’s important that organizations only ask for and collect the data that’s essential to run the business – and exclude the data that is just “nice to have.”
 The more data you collect, the bigger the responsibility is around how you’re protecting it from being exposed to the wrong people – hackers and unauthorized employees.